 We will thank you for and acknowledge receipt of donations (if we have contact details for you).
 We may send you a Gift Aid form to complete so that we can claim the tax back on your donation.

-8. Security precautions in place to protect the loss, misuse or alteration of your information
+- Security precautions to protect the loss, misuse or alteration of information

 When you give us personal information, we take steps to ensure that it is treated securely.
 Any sensitive information is encrypted and protected with additional software.

 When you are on a secure page, a lock icon will appear on the bottom of web browsers such as Microsoft Internet Explorer.

 Non-sensitive details (your email address etc.) are transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information, Age UK Hillingdon, Harrow and Brent cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
 Once we receive your information, we make our best effort to ensure its security on our systems.
 Where we have given (or where you have chosen) a password which enables you to access certain parts of our Sites, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.